Turnip mosaic virus

-Turnip mosaic virus (TuMV) is a Potyvirus of the family Potyviridae that causes diseases in cruciferous plants, among others.
+Turnip mosaic virus (TuMV) is a plant virus of the genus Potyvirus in the family Potyviridae that causes diseases in cruciferous plants, among others.
 The virus is usually spread by 40-50 species of aphids in a non-persistent manner.
 Infected plants, especially the natural hosts, show symptoms such as chlorotic local lesions, mosaic, mottling, puckering or rugosity.
 TuMV is a positive-sense single stranded RNA virus, consisting of a non-enveloped, helical capsid that is filamentous and flexuous, with an average length of 720 nm.
 The TuMV genome is linear and monopartite (single particle).
 The virus has a thermal inactivation point (TIP) of 62 °C, and longevity in vitro (LIV) of 3–4 days.

 Evolution

 This virus probably evolved from a virus of wild orchids in Germany spreading to wild and domestic brassicas.
-Via Southern Europe it moved to Asia Minor within the last 700 years.